m-hcb/InstaManager/README.md

 This program shows instagram followers and followings in lists to manage it and displays profile pictures.

 ## Terms of Service
-Do not use this software for any illegal purposes.
+Do not use this software for any illegal purpose.

 ## Downloads
 Always check your binary for malwares and check the source codes.